 Fellowships: Often larger scale funding dispersed over an extended period of time to support a graduate student's active or prospective research.
 May also cover some tuition or living expenses.

 Grants: Frequently travel-based awards use the term "grant" to indicate a lump sum of money.
 The term "grant" also often refers to funds provided for a large scale research project, frequently in the engineering, medicine, and/or the sciences.

 Scholarships: Primarily provides funding for educational expenses (tuition, supplies, living expenses).
 Often based on a student's academic merit or financial need.

 **These application periods represent the common periods for deadlines, but there are still opportunities during other times of the year.
 The best course of action is to look at least a year ahead of when you will need funding.

 September - December: Majority of deadlines for the following academic year.
-Deadlines for the 2020-2021 school year occur primarily during September 2019 - March 2020.
+Deadlines for the 2021-2022 school year occur primarily during September 2020 - March 2021.

 Assistantships are administered by individual departments and schools, so application deadlines vary.
 Usually, quarter-long assistantships will have deadlines from the middle through the end of the previous quarter.
-Postings for year-long assistantships typically appear from March to June.
+Postings for year-long assistantships typically appear from March to August.